acm-uiuc/til/_til/vim/close-the-current-buffer.md

+---
-# Close the Current Buffer
+title: Close the Current Buffer
+category: vim
+---

 There are a number of ways in Vim to close the current buffer.
 Obviously, `:q` will do the trick, but that kills all of your buffers which isn't ideal